MarshallAsch/saf/README.md

 *Note*: Hara implemented their algorithm using a custom built simulator, we have chosen to implement it using the popular NS-3 network simulator instead.

+## Prereqs:
+Not sure if there are others but on ubuntu:
+- sqlite3, libsqlite3-dev

 ## Building this project